-Pharmacist - The basic duty of a community pharmacist is to assess the safety and efficacy of prescriptions from physicians and other authorized prescribers before dispensing the medication to the patients to ensure that the patients do not receive the wrong drugs or take an incorrect dose of medicine.
+Pharmacists - are licensed and trained health care providers that assess the safety and efficacy of prescriptions from physicians and other authorized prescribers before dispensing a medication to a patient to ensure patients do not receive the wrong drug or take an incorrect dose of medicine.
 Pharmacists also provide counseling on the use of prescriptions.
 In addition to the medication expertise pharmacists contribute during the dispensing process, pharmacists also provide numerous patient care services to their patients to optimize the safe and effective use of medications, increase access to acute and preventative care, and work collaboratively with other members of the healthcare team to assist patients in reaching their therapeutic goals.

+Pharmacy and Therapeutics (P&T) Committee – are expert, multidisciplinary groups, which are usually comprised of physicians, pharmacists, and other health care professionals, that evaluate clinical, safety, and economic evidence for prescription drugs.
+P&T Committees determine which medications are covered, create formularies, and manage utilization policies, such as prior authorization.

-Pharmacy Benefit Managers (PBMs) - PBMs negotiate and contract with all the various types of pharmacies, including independent pharmacies and pharmacy chains of all sizes, on reimbursement and pharmacy network related terms.
-PBMs design, negotiate, implement, and manage formulary designs for prescription drugs, including negotiating rebates and drug coverage terms with pharmaceutical manufacturers.
-PBMs are responsible for the design and implementation of preferred and non-preferred pharmacy networks, metric-based payment arrangements, and formulary design elements (drug coverage, out-of-pocket responsibilities for patients and utilization management protocols).
-PBMs engage in the negotiation and financial transactions between pharmaceutical manufacturers, health plans, and pharmacies.
+Pharmacy Benefit Managers (PBMs) - provide claims processing services or other prescription drug services on behalf of insurers or administer an insurer’s prescription drug coverage pursuant to its contract or under an employment relationship with an insurer or health plan that directly manages the prescription drug coverage provided by the insurer or health plan.
+Insurers determine through contractual delegation which activities a PBM may perform on their behalf, which may include negotiating and contracting with all the various types of pharmacies, including independent pharmacies and pharmacy chains of all sizes, on reimbursement and pharmacy network related terms.
+PBMs may also develop, negotiate, implement, or administer clinical, formulary, or other preferred lists for prescription drugs, including negotiating and the administration of rebates and drug coverage terms with pharmaceutical manufacturers and other entities.
+PBMs may be delegated the responsibility of the design and implementation of preferred and non-preferred pharmacy networks, metric-based payment arrangements, and formulary design elements (for example ,drug coverage tiers, and utilization management protocols).
+PBMs may also be delegated the adjudication of appeals or grievances related to prescription drug coverage or the performance of drug utilization reviews.

-Pharmacy Benefits Manager Network – means a network of pharmacists or pharmacies that are offered by an agreement or contract to provide pharmacy goods or services.
+Pharmacy Benefit Manager Network –is a contracted, organized group of retail, mail-order, and specialty pharmacies established by a PBM to provide covered prescription drug services to health plan members.
+Pharmacies within the network agree to specific reimbursement rates, terms, and, in some cases, performance-based quality measures.

-Pharmacy Services Administrative Organizations (PSAOs) - Pharmacy Services Administrative Organizations (PSAOs) are organizations that provide administrative services to independent pharmacies to support the evaluation and execution of a contract with PBMs or wholesalers.
+Pharmacy Services Administrative Organizations (PSAOs) - are organizations that provide administrative services to independent pharmacies.
 In most cases, an independent pharmacy contract is with the PSAO, rather than with the PBM directly.
-The PSAO’s overall administrative function is to assist with contract evaluation and execution, customer service, central payment and reconciliation, and patient data evaluation.
+The PSAO’s overall administrative function is to assist with contract evaluation and execution with the PBM or wholesaler, customer service, central payment and reconciliation, and patient data evaluation.
 In many instances a PSAO is owned by a wholesaler.

-Rebates – means a discount or other price concession, or payment that is both of the following: 1.
-Based on utilization of a prescription drug.
-2. Paid by a manufacturer or third party, directly or indirectly, through one (1) or more intermediaries, owns or controls, is owned or controlled by, or is under common ownership or control with a pharmacy benefits manager.
+Rebates – is a post-purchase discount or price concession paid by pharmaceutical manufacturers directly or indirectly to rebate aggregators, group purchasing organizations (GPOs), PBMs, or health insurers.
+These payments are typically negotiated in exchange for favorable placement of a drug on a health plans’ formulary, aimed at reducing the overall cost of drugs for covered entities or payors.